mliwski/ToDo/docs/resources.md

  * https://github.com/karma-runner/grunt-karma
  * http://karma-runner.github.io/0.12/plus/travis.html
  * http://ymichael.com/2014/05/10/javascript-testing-with-karma-js.html

+**What I learned**
+ * If you use karma + jasmine to unit test your AngularJS (i.e. controllers) you need to add angular-mocks or it wouldn't find modules function.

 ## Jasmine
 Jasmine is a behavior-driven development framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It does not require a DOM.